downson-lang/downson/SPECIFICATION.md

 **Ambiguous Syntax**

   * If the text inside the emphasis start with a dot, but the emphasis is not followed by *key metadata*, then the *object key* is *ill-formed*.

+**Implementation Specific**

+  * If two consecutive *unmatched object keys* are detected, then the behaviour is implementation specific:

+      * ignore both keys,
+      * ignore the first key,
+      * ignore the second key.

+    However, regardless of the exact behaviour, an *interpretation error* must be emitted.

 </details>